 The downregulation of CB1 receptors is the primary cause of the development of tolerance with cannabis.
 When our Endocannabinoid System or ECS, senses THC molecules are overwhelming CB1 receptors, it counterbalances the instability by becoming less sensitive.
 Ceasing the use of cannabis (THC) for a short period will allow your body to recover and rebalance the levels of CB1 receptors.
 Ultimately, increasing the sensitivity of your ECS and breaking your weed tolerance.

-How Long Should a Tolerance Break Be?
+How Long Should a Weed Tolerance Break Be?

-The length of your t-break depends not only on how frequently/how much you consume but on your physical characteristics as well.
+The length of your weed tolerance break depends not only on how frequently/how much you consume but on your physical characteristics as well.
 Professionals suggest that 2-5 weeks is often enough time to detox your body of THC.
-Occasional cannabis users can probably get away with a tolerance break of about 2-3 weeks.
+Occasional cannabis users can probably get away with a weed tolerance break of about 2-3 weeks.
 But, t-breaks take quite a while longer for frequent and daily users; specifically, around a month or two.
 Physical factors like height and weight can heavily influence what constitutes a sufficient tolerance break length.
 Individuals above the average height and weight levels for their age group should factor in more time for the duration of their t-break.

 Weed Tolerance Break Tips